 "Yes.
 Quite."
 He took a beer from the refrigerator and followed her into the dining room.
-He was still not sure why he had let her in.
+He still wasn't sure why he'd let her in.
 He helped himself to some food and was surprised to see her pick a few pieces as well.
 "You eat?"

 "Sure.
 Why?
 Doesn't Angel?"

 "His loss."
 She shrugged.
 "Spike says it's a waste to go without things that taste good."

 "Oh yes...Spike.
 We heard that you'd broken it off with him."